 Ginger (Zingiber officinale Roscoe) has been cultivated in India for over 5000 years, valued as food and medicine.
 Today, India produces about one-third of the world’s supply, making it central to global trade.
 Its distinctive heat and citrusy aroma come from compounds such as gingerols and shogaols, which have been noted in both traditional texts and modern phytochemistry.
 In tea, ginger is one of the most versatile botanicals: it adds warmth and depth, balances fruit and floral notes, and forms the backbone of classics like spiced chai as well as soothing caffeine-free blends.

-Discover the science and story behind our herbs.
+Pressed plant material.
 Enter your email to receive the Herbarium document.

 From the fields where they’re grown to the shelves where you find them, every herb we use is traceable.
 Learn how we ensure quality, fairness, and sustainability in every step of the process from seed to ship.